 275 to 300 pounds (124 to 136 kilograms)

 150 to 175 pounds (68 to 79 kilograms)

 |Number of young at birth||up to 7, but average is 2 to 4|

 |Size at birth||2 to 3 pounds (0.9 to 1.4 kilograms)|

 The tiger’s tale

 Sumatran tigers live in the rain forests and grasslands of Sumatra and Indonesia.
+Fewer than 400 Sumatran tigers remain in the wild.
 At the Fort Wayne Children’s Zoo, you can see Sumatran tigers in Tiger Forest.

 A striped hunter

 Tigers hunt and eat boar, deer, wild pigs, water buffalo, wild cows, snakes, fish, frogs, and birds.
 At the zoo, they eat a feline diet and occasionally large bones to gnaw on.

 So what’s the deal with the stripes anyway?